michieltjampens/dcafs/docs/store.md

     </store>
 </stream>
 ```

-The order of the val's doesn't have to match the sequence in which they arrive.
+The order of the val's does not have to match the sequence in which they arrive.

 ### Extras